Scroll to top

 Lower-Risk Areas

-• Abdoun: Prime diplomatic and residential district with high security presence and reliable emergency response
+• Abdoun: Prime diplomatic and residential district with high security presence, major embassies, and reliable emergency response.

-• Sweifieh: Commercial and residential area popular with expatriates, moderate security environment
+• Sweifieh: Commercial and residential area popular with expatriates and international organisations.
+Moderate and stable security environment.

-• Shmeisani: Business district, central banking and commercial activity, manageable security profile
+• Shmeisani: Business district with central banking and commercial activity.
+Well-managed and appropriate for corporate visits.

 Elevated-Risk Areas

-• Zarqa and Russeifa: Eastern suburbs with elevated crime rates relative to central Amman
+• Zarqa and Russeifa: Eastern suburbs with elevated crime rates relative to central Amman.
+No corporate justification for most itineraries.

 Quick Reference